-6. (Optional) If you have installed the JIRA REST Connector on a machine that is behind a proxy server, set the following parameters so that the connector can access the JIRA instance.
+7. (Optional) If you need to use a proxy server when connecting to JIRA, set the following parameters so that the connector can access the JIRA instance.

 ProxyHost The host name or IP address of the proxy server to use.